JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ### [Snakes without Brakes](https://kodub.itch.io/snakes-without-brakes) by Kodub

 Snakes without Brakes is a hybrid of the *eat to grow* snake mechanic and ice (sliding) movement.
-While SNIKS was the first (and only other) snake game to incorporate sliding, this game uses it to different effect.
+While SNIKS was the first (and only prior) snake game to incorporate sliding, this game uses it to different effect.
 Here the snakes grow quite a bit longer, there is a much larger level size, and the goal in this game is just to eat all the pellets.
 Solving these puzzles involves a lot of working backwards to see how a pellet can be reached via a sequence of ricochets.
 A few extra mechanics are added amongst the 20 levels, a couple of which are fairly specific to the sliding mechanic, so they also add to the game's character.
 Graphics are minimalist, which I guess makes sense as the game was submitted to LOWREZJAM 2020.

 ![brakes](https://joelthefox.github.io/img/Brakes.png)